 Display only columns of interest:

 You can choose which columns you want to display in the data grid, which can be useful to narrow your focus to problematic areas.

-In the Transformer bar at the top of the screen, click the Column View icon.
+In the Transformer toolbar at the top of the screen, click the Column View icon.

-Tip: You can also toggle column display the Transformer page.
+Tip: You can also toggle display of individual columns in the Transformer page.
 Click the Eye icon to review the visible columns.

 Review data quality: